 Curriculum

-As an experienced public health practitioner and student in SPH’s DrPH program, you’ll get the advanced training and credentials you need to move into a leadership position, whatever your specialty area within public health.
-In this practice-oriented, interdepartmental program, you’ll learn to develop, implement, and evaluate national and global public health programs and policies.
+As an experienced public health practitioner and student in SPH’s DrPH program, you’ll get the advanced training and credentials you need to move into a leadership position in public health.
+In this practice-oriented, interdisciplinary program, you’ll learn to develop, implement, and evaluate public health programs and policies.
 With a DrPH, the highest professional degree in the field, you can take your career to the next level and beyond.
+The program is geared towards students who envision high-impact, leadership roles in domestic and global public health careers.

 Data and Analysis: